groc-prog/pyneo4j-ogm/README.md

 ##### Filters <a name="model-count-filters"></a>

-Optionally, a `filters` argument can be provided, which defines which entities to delete.
+Optionally, a `filters` argument can be provided, which defines which entities to count.
 For more about filters, see the [`Filtering queries`](#query-filters) section.

 ```python
 # Counts all `Developer` nodes where the name property contains the letters `oH`